 Are new means and methods of warfare compatible with existing international humanitarian law (IHL) rules?
-What challenges do big data and artificial intelligence (AI) pause to human rights?
+What challenges do big data and artificial intelligence (AI) cause to human rights?
 How to ensure the right to privacy and protection of the private sphere in times of war and peace?

 New technologies, digitalization, and big data are reshaping our societies and the way they organize.
 While technological advancements present tremendous opportunities and promises, rapid developments in AI, automation or robotics raise a series of questions about their impact in times of peace and war.